ydebessu/DataScienceBlog/README.md

 5. [Licensing, Authors, Acknowledgements](#Acknowledgements)

 ## Installation <a name="Installation"></a>
-Some introduction text, formatted in heading 2 style
+This project needs Anaconda distribution and Python version 3 installed.

 ## Project Motivation <a name="Motivation"></a>
-The first paragraph text
+I am building this project to understand the recent trend of programing language preference and the propertions of newly joining programers.
+The detailed question I am trying to understand are
+1. What is the prefered programing languages among developers are using now?
+2. What is the programing languages developers want to use?
+3. What is the trend of proportions of new developers joining the field?

 ## File Descriptions <a name="Descriptions"></a>
-This is a sub paragraph, formatted in heading 3 style
+Todo
+Guide others through the files in your repository.
+You may not talk about every file here, but you should let them know where they can find the work they might find most interesting.
 ## Results <a name="Results"></a>
-The second paragraph text# Data Science Blog
-A repository for data science blog project
+Todo

 ## Licensing, Authors, Acknowledgements <a name="Acknowledgements"></a>
-The second paragraph text# Data Science Blog
-A repository for data science blog project

-1. *Installation* - Extra libraries that are not installed with the Anaconda distribution, as well as what what version of python you are using should be noted.

-2. *Project Motivation* - Discuss what your project is about, and what interested you in pursuing the project.

-3. *File Descriptions* - Guide others through the files in your repository.
-You may not talk about every file here, but you should let them know where they can find the work they might find most interesting.

-4. *How To Interact With Your Project* - When your project isn't meant to be interactive or used for other projects, you should instead talk about the technical details of your project.
-What were your results?
-What did you do to improve them?
-What methods did you try?
-What worked?
-What didn't work?

-5. *Licensing, Authors, Acknowledgements* - You always want to give credit where necessary.
-Acknowledge other contributors, helpful peers, data providers, etc.
+Todo